YLiyxr/yliyxr.github.io/_pages/about.md

 - **芯片浪潮** [April, 2024]

 A thorough documentary of chips history.
 Very informative and useful in knowing the development of chips manufactory.
 The business acumen, competition war, and firm conviction all make this book a good read.
+- **掌舵** [Jan, 2025]

+Rich context of development of private companies and their relationships with governments in China.
+It is a bit surprising to me that many lessons / experiences shared in the book are no surprise to me that I take them for granted already.
+Even though I have never had the chance to practice any of these skills, it does seem so nature to me.
+Maybe it is what I have learned imperceptibly in the past few years in VC journey.
+It is science to work with code, but an art to work with people.

 # 🎖 Honors and Awards
 - *2019* NSF Student Scholarship for theWebConf (WWW)